 - A special trekking permit is required to visit Nepal's restricted areas determined for trekking by the government.
 If you plan to trek in two different areas, two trekking permits are required.

-- As for new rules new trekking pass TIMS (Trekkers' Information Management System) card is required for trekking in all major areas.
+- As for new rules, a new trekking pass TIMS (Trekkers' Information Management System) card is required for trekking in all major areas.

-- While organizing those permits (restricted area permit), the immigration office asking for your Nepal visa which must be validate entire trip and original passport with 4 copy of PP Size pictures each of you.
+- While organizing those permits (restricted area permit), the immigration officer asked for your Nepal visa which must be validated the entire trip, and an original passport with 4 copies of PP size pictures of each of you.

-- Normally it is not possible organized all your permits before your Nepal arrival, according to Nepal immigration rule.
+- Normally it is not possible to organize all your permits before your Nepal arrival, according to Nepal immigration rule.

-- For the Restricted Area Trip; you need minimum 2 people in a Group to obtain the permits.
-Only the Government Register Trekking agency has authority to apply it and at list you need one Government License holder trekking Guide.
+- For the Restricted Area Trip; you need a minimum of 2 people in a Group to obtain the permits.
+Only the Government Register Trekking agency has authority to apply it and on the list, you need one Government License holder trekking Guide.